Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 The scripts are large and if PSRAM is not present the heap may decrease to a point where the web UI becomes sluggish.

 ## Planned Enhancements

-If memory and system resources allow, a nice to have would be a "schedule" command to create/update/delete schedules via console/MQTT.

 Tasmota Berry now has native support for WS2812 so the pixel indicator functionality will be reworked to make use of this new feature.